lukemckinstry/big-geospatial-data/README.md

 For string formatting, I strongly prefer f-strings (available in Python 3.6+).
 See [Python 3's f-Strings: An Improved String Formatting Syntax (Guide)](https://realpython.com/python-f-strings/) if you aren't familiar with f-strings.
 I'm still revising the notebooks to use f-strings consistently.

 There are some recommended conventions which I won't be following.
-It's a best practice to put all your imports at the top of a module.
-This seems to be widely ignored in Jupyter notebooks.
+It's a best practice to put all imports at the top of a module.
 Since we're going to be using these notebooks primarily for instructional purposes, there is a benefit to showing the import statement just before using the object that you've imported, with explanatory text explaining what you're doing.
 Having all the imports at the top may work for software design, but starting off a pedagogical notebook with a long list of imports is not great.